prasant-applitools/Applitools-UFT-Integration/README.md

 # Applitools-UFT-Integration
 UFT Integration using Applitools Browser extension

-The important files for integration are :
+Important files for integration are :

   a. **applitools_eyes.vbs:**
       Contains the wrapper methods around the Applitools Browser extension object.